Erdogan shock moves revive struggling Turkish lira - ExBulletin

 Erdogan shock moves revive struggling Turkish lira

-ISTANBUL (Reuters) – The struggling Turkish lira on Tuesday (December 21) continued a moving rally that erased nearly a month of historic losses after President Recep Tayyip Erdogan introduced emergency currency support measures.
+The struggling Turkish lira on Tuesday extended a moving rally that erased nearly a month of historic losses after President Recep Tayyip Erdogan introduced emergency currency support measures.

 The mercurial Turkish leader stunned the markets and his political opponents Monday night by effectively linking the value of some bank deposits in lira to the dollar.